Sudarshan-gurav/Sudarshan_Repositories/index.md

-Database concept :
+## Database concept :
- we are working in IT so we know the belwo things. what is information ?
+ we are working in IT so we know the below things.
+ # what is information?
-        it is consider as a the data which is required by any human being.
+        it is considered as a data which is required by any human being.

-  what is information technology ?
+ # what is information technology?
-        it is consider as a technology which is used to maintain and manupulate the the information
+        it is considered as a technology which is used to maintain and manipulate the information

-  what is data ?
+ # what is data?
-        it is consider as anything that we want to presarve in tempoary format or parmanent format.
+        it is considered as anything that we want to preserve in temporary format or permanent format.

-   what is database ?
+  # what is a database ?
-        it is consider as collection of related data in a specific format or tabular format.
+        it is considered as a collection of related data in a specific format or tabular format.

-   what is DBMS ?
+  # what is DBMS?
-        it is consider as an manegent system which is used to manage the database manupulation activity their are different cpmpany which provide their DBMS.
+        it is considered as a management system which is used to manage the database manipulation activity there is the different company which provides their DBMS.

-  Their are some DBMS which are open source and some DBMS are paid.
+  There are some DBMS which are open source and some DBMS are paid.

+ # SQL ?
+      It is considered as the language which is understandable by any DBMS. it is not the general-purpose programming language because it is specially used for database activity.

+ ## Working of DBMS ?
+       when we pass the query in mysql language our dbms follow belwo step 1.Accept the query in term of sql.
+     2.parse the query(tokenization)
+     3.decide exicution plan.
+     4.optimise the exiction plan.
+     5.exicute the query and return the result.

+   ## RDBMS